amanChaturvedi7/Instagram-Clone/README.md

 User Profiles: Each user had a dedicated profile page displaying their profile picture, username, follower count, following count, and a grid of their posts.
 Users could also edit their profiles and update their information.

-The project served as an excellent opportunity for the interns to gain hands-on experience in building a complex mobile application using React Native.
-It provided them with valuable insights into front-end development practices, user interface design, and working within a team environment.

 Overall, the Instagram Clone project successfully emulated the core features and user experience of the Instagram application, providing users with a familiar and engaging platform for sharing and connecting with others on mobile devices.

 ## Built With

 Instagram Clone is developed using React Native framework which is a powerful JavaScript framework for building mobile applications that allow developers to create cross-platform applications with a single codebase.
-Leveraging the capabilities of React Native, the team at Groovy Web LLP aimed to replicate the core functionalities and user interface of Instagram on both iOS and Android platforms.

 * [React Native](https://reactnative.dev/)